redox-os/book/src/ch09-07-developer-faq.md

 All recipes follow this syntax `recipe = {}` below the `[packages]` section, the configuration files is placed at `config/your-arch`.

-#### When I run make r.recipe I get a syntax error, how can I fix that?
+#### When I run "make r.recipe" I get a syntax error, how can I fix that?

 - Verify if your `recipe.toml` has some typo.

+#### When I run "cargo update" on some recipe source it call Rustup to install other Rust toolchain version, how can I fix that?

+It happens because Cargo is not using the Redox fork of the Rust compiler, to fix that run `make env` from the Redox build system root.

+It will import the Redox Makefile environment variables to your active shell (it already does that when you run other `make` commands from the Redox build system root).

 ### QEMU